Judy Woodruff: Return to PBS

 Woodruff started working for MacNeil/Lehrer Productions in 2006 on the multimedia project Generation Next: Speak Up.
 Be Heard, about the views of Americans between the ages of 16 and 25.
 The project included a PBS documentary series, segments on the NewsHour, a series of NPR specials, and articles on the Internet and in USA Today.
 Woodruff returned to The NewsHour with Jim Lehrer as a special correspondent that same year, and became a senior correspondent a few months later in February 2007.
 As a senior correspondent, she reported, conducted studio interviews, was part of the political team, and occasionally filled in as anchor.
 In December 2009, the news program moved to a dual-anchor format, and changed its name to PBS NewsHour.
 Jim Lehrer, the main anchor was alternately joined by Woodruff, Gwen Ifill, and Jeffrey Brown.

 Lehrer stepped down as anchor of the NewsHour in June 2011, which resulted in the news program being anchored by Woodruff, Ifill, Brown, Ray Suarez, and Margaret Warner on a rotating basis.
 Earlier that year, the documentary Nancy Reagan: The Role of a Lifetime, of which Woodruff was the principal reporter, was released.
 In September 2013, she became co-anchor of the PBS NewsHour, presenting the program with Gwen Ifill on weekdays and alone on Fridays.
 It was the first time an American network broadcast had been anchored by two women.
 Besides the NewsHour itself, the duo also presented PBS coverage of special events, including presidential conventions, election night, and States of the Union.
 In February 2016, Woodruff and Ifill moderated the sixth Democratic presidential debate.
 When Ifill died in November 2016, Woodruff became the sole anchor of the NewsHour.
-PBS initially sought a replacement for Ifill, but in March 2018 formalized Woodruff's position as "solo anchor".
+PBS initially sought a replacement for Ifill, but in March 2018, formalized Woodruff's position as "solo anchor".
 During the 2020 presidential election season, she was one of the moderators of the sixth Democratic debate.

-The New York Times in 2017 described her performance on the NewsHour as: "Ms. Woodruff's measured delivery, with her hands clasped and her voice low, stands as a counterweight to a haywire era of American news."
+In 2017, The New York Times wrote of her performance on the NewsHour: "Ms. Woodruff's measured delivery, with her hands clasped and her voice low, stands as a counterweight to a haywire era of American news."

 In May 2022, Woodruff announced that she would step down as the NewsHour's anchor at the end of the year, but planned to continue contributing to the program as senior correspondent.
 Her last day anchoring the program was December 30, 2022.